verge-io/docs/docs/public/ProductGuide/IPMI.md

 ---
 title: Product Guide - IPMI
-description: Explanation of IPMI and how it is supported for use within the VeregOS interface.
+description: Explanation of IPMI and how it is supported for use within the VergeOS interface.
 published: true
 date: 2024-03-29T18:36:07.895Z
 tags: